masterwayne22/chemical-parameter-visualize/README.md

 Developed by: Krishiv Sarva

 Designed for the FOSSEE Internship Program.
+🚀 Project Summary: ChemViz
+Core Objective: Developed a high-performance web application to simplify chemical data visualization through an interactive 3D interface and a dynamic Periodic Table.

+Technical Implementation: Leveraged React 18  for a modern, responsive frontend, ensuring sub-second load times and efficient state management.

+Key Functionalities:

+Integrated a 3D Molecular Viewer allowing users to interactively manipulate molecular structures (Zoom/Rotate/Scale).

+Engineered a Dynamic Periodic Table with real-time filtering and detailed property analysis for all 118 elements.

+FOSS Alignment: Built entirely using Free and Open Source Software, adhering to the core mission of the FOSSEE initiative.

+Scalability: Organized with a modular component-based architecture, making the codebase easy to maintain and extend with new chemical datasets.

+Deployment: Successfully hosted on Netlify with a continuous integration pipeline linked to the GitHub repository for real-time updates.

 ### 📋 1.
 Project Overview & Mission
 * **Context:** Specialized project for the **FOSSEE Screening Task (IIT Bombay)**.